Rest Area Commercialization

 In the 2012 transportation bill, a Senate amendment seeking to overturn the prohibition on commercial rest areas was overwhelmingly defeated 86-12.

-As Congress begins working on another transportation bill in 2013, NATSO will continue to educate members of Congress about the negative effects of commercial rest areas, and we are hopeful that the Senate vote will put the idea of commercializing rest areas to rest.
+As Congress works on the next transportation bill, NATSO will continue to educate members of Congress about the negative effects of commercial rest areas, and we are hopeful that the Senate vote will put the idea of commercializing rest areas to rest.

 - Recent Items